Welcome to today's edition of the Rush 24-7 podcast.

 Where's the change?

-All the audio sound bites on this are coming up.
+All the audio soundbites on this are coming up.

-They're seriously thinking of giving the pirates access to the TARP funds, the bailout money, and also the Somali Pirates are negotiating a purchase of Citigroup.
+They're seriously thinking of giving the pirates access to the TARP funds, the bailout money.

-This uh, yes.
+This, uh, yes.

-The pirates would buy Citigroup with new debt and their existing cash stockpiles most recently from hijacking Saudi oil tankers.
+The pirates would buy Citigroup with new debt and their existing cash stockpiles earned most recently from hijacking Saudi oil tankers.

 I'll tell you what.

-Well, we're gonna get to the car industry in just a second because I have I have some ideas for the big three.
+Well, we're going to get to the car industry in just a second.

-And I also have some questions for these wizards of smart in Congress.
+And I also have some questions for these wizards of Smart in Congress.

 Did you see what happened yesterday?